Science

 Intent

 The science curriculum at Woodfield has been planned to ensure that all children are given the opportunity to develop a broad understanding of the world around them.
-Our science curriculum aims to develop an enquiring mind in all children and, while engaging in the broad science curriculum on offer, the children will acquire specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.
+Our science curriculum aims to develop an enquiring mind in all children and, while engaging in the broad science curriculum on offer, the children will acquire specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of science, today and for the future.
 The children will also become familiar with the different types of scientific enquiry that are used to explore the world around them in a scientific way.

 We endeavour to ensure that the Science curriculum we provide will give children the confidence, enthusiasm and motivation to continue to further develop their scientific skills into the next stage of their education.